 Dover High School, Dover, NJ Debra Simon Center for Integrative Medicine at Hackensack University Medical Center, Hackensack, NJ

 Orange Juvenile Detention Center, Orlando FL Hillsborough Juvenile Detention Center, Bronx NY

 Bonnie Brae, Somerset County, NJ Children’s Aid & Family Services, Bergen County, NJ Children of Joy Pediatrics, Hackensack, NJ

-Dover High School, Dover, NJ Children’s Village, Westchester County, NY Cornerstone Day School, Union County, NJ
+Covenant House, Newark, NJ & New York, NY Children’s Village, Westchester County, NY Cornerstone Day School, Union County, NJ

 Eastside High School, Paterson, NJ Episcopal Social Service, Bronx, NY Jewish Child Care Association, Westchester County, NY

 Newark Public Schools, Essex County, NJ Public School 4, Paterson, NJ Public School 12, Hudson, NJ Roseville Commons, Newark, NJ